bagisto/bagisto-bulk-upload/README.md

 # Bagisto Bulk Upload

-## 1. Introduction:

-By using this add-on, admin can upload mass/bulk products of types simple, configurable, virtual, grouped, bundle, downloadable, booking.
+By using this add-on, the admin can mass/bulk upload products of all types: simple, configurable, virtual, grouped, bundle, downloadable, booking.

 It packs in lots of demanding features that allows your business to scale in no time: